 However, Hercules gets help from Pegasus, the mythical flying horse, and a satyr by the name of Philoctetes.
 The story then revolves around Hercules’ encounter with a beautiful lady, Meg, and his further battles against Hades and the Titans.

-This is a typical Disney movie, bringing out the funny and extravagant sides in the main characters, Hades in particular.
+This is a typical Disney movie, without any evil warlords or bloodthirsty armies.
+It brings out the funny and extravagant sides in the main characters, Hades in particular, and is a pleasant one to watch with kids.
 Have I mentioned I have a soft spot for cartoons? 🙂

 IMDB info here: Hercules

 As this popular Coen brothers movie takes place in the USA in the 1930s, you wouldn’t immediately find a connection with anything Greek.

 Yet, this film is loosely based on one of the most famous Greek myths, the Odyssey.
 It’s a road movie, where the main heroes encounter many adventures and obstacles on their way to their final destination.

 Starring George Clooney, John Turturro and Holly Hunter, the movie was filmed in Mississippi and California.